jessepav/lacygoill-wiki-backup/awk/sed.md

 ##
 ## Which option is implied by `-i`?

-`-s`.

-`-s`  means that  when you  ask  sed to  edit files  in-place, it  automatically considers them as separate.
+`--separate`:  it  means that  when  you  ask sed  to  edit  files in-place,  it automatically considers them as separate.

 ---